mathematic-inc/ts-japi/src/docs/README.md

 ## Deserialization

-We stress the following: There are many clients readily built to consume JSON:API endpoints (see [here](https://jsonapi.org/implementations/)).
-It is **highly recommended** to use them and only use this for serialization.
-It would be an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) **not** to do so since the problem of serialization and deserialization generally have distinct solutions (think [P vs. NP](https://en.wikipedia.org/wiki/P_versus_NP_problem)).
+We stress the following: Given that there are many clients readily built to consume JSON:API endpoints (see [here](https://jsonapi.org/implementations/)), we do not provide deserialization.
+In particular, since unmarshalling data is strongly related to the code it will be used in (e.g. React), tighter integration is recommended over an unnecessary abstraction.

-For inquisitive developers: To be precise, serialization is optimized by increasing runtime data storage and decreasing computation time (with e.g., caching and stored functions).
-Deserialization is somewhat dual to serialization; it is increasingly computational with storage proportional to the desired formatting.
-Perhaps an abstract directed binary tree (ADBT) could be helpful?
-It turns out the design of JSON:API is not very tree-like (think about the locations the relationships and identifiers can go), so by the time data gets transfigured into an ADBT, we would have finished serializing the data directly.

-tl;dr: Serialization and deserialization are different types of actions for different paradigms, therefore they **must** be in different packages.

 ## Remarks